Terms & Conditions

-- you fail to notify us as soon as possible and no later than 24 hours after any accident, damage or loss occurs, or you fail to assist us in our investigations in relation to any such accident, damage or loss (e.g. if you fail to cooperate with our investigator or you fail to attend court proceedings as reasonably required by us).
+- You fail to notify us as soon as possible and no later than 24 hours after any accident, damage or loss occurs (unless there are circumstances under which it is impractical or impossible for you to advise us within 24 hours, and you can produce documented evidence of those circumstances on our request), or you fail to assist us in our investigations in relation to any such accident, damage or loss (e.g. if you fail to cooperate with our investigator or you fail to attend court proceedings as reasonably required by us).
 You must remain in contact with us for the purpose of providing that assistance until we notify you that your assistance is no longer required;

 - you provide us with information that you know to be false or misleading, or knowingly fail to give us all the relevant information you have;

 - except with our written consent, you admit liability to a third party or offer or accept settlement of a claim by a third party;

 - you have not paid the maximum applicable Damage Recovery Fee on demand from us ;